Harrasko/PyRecision/README.md

 It's supporting **floats** and **integers** without limitations.

-Sometimes the output it can be approximated.
+Sometimes the output can be approximated.

 ## Usage